yashthedeveloper23/CollegePractical/README.md

-# To store all the files of college practical in the third semester
+# Store all the college files in this repo

+## this Repo contains the following files

-## 1. Data Structure Laboratory
+## 1. DataStructureLaboratory Directory

-## 2. Computer Graphics and Object Oriented Programming
+## 2. Computer Graphics Directory

+## 3. Object Oriented Programming Directory